General Exploratory Bonus for Optimistic Exploration in RLHF: Exploratory Bonus and How It Can Fail

 \subsection{Generalization to $\alpha$-divergence-constrained RLHF}

-In this subsection, we theoretically show that the failure of optimism can broadly extend to the $\alpha$-divergence class.
+In this subsection, we theoretically show that the failure of optimism can broadly be extended to the $\alpha$-divergence class.
 Many common divergences, such as reverse KL-divergence, Hellinger distance, and forward KL-divergence, are special cases of $\alpha$-divergence.

 \begin{definition}[$\alpha$-divergence class] An $\alpha$-divergence is a certain type of function $D(p\vert q) = \int f(\frac{\mathrm{d} p}{\mathrm{d} q}) \mathrm{d} q$ that measures the difference between two probability distributions $p$ and $q$, where